Spomky-Labs/jose/README.md

 # Continuous Integration

 It has been successfully tested using `PHP 5.6`, `PHP 7.0`, `PHP 7.1` and `HHVM` with all algorithms.

+Tests vectors from the [RFC 7520](http://tools.ietf.org/html/rfc7520) are fully implemented and all tests pass.

 We also track bugs and code quality using [Scrutinizer-CI](https://scrutinizer-ci.com/g/Spomky-Labs/JOSE) and [Sensio Insight](https://insight.sensiolabs.com/projects/9123fbfc-7ae1-4d63-9fda-170b8ad794ee).